Rowan R. Terra

 I have a decade of research experience spanning biological, chemical, ecological, and computational sciences.
 These opportunities have helped me flesh out my preference for multi-disciplinary approaches to scientific questions.
 More information can be found in my CV.

-I anticipate searching for post-doctoral or industry positions wtih late 2026 or early 2027 start dates.
+I anticipate searching for post-doctoral or industry positions with late 2026 or early 2027 start dates.
 I am open to work in academic, government, or industry settings, with a preference for multi-disciplinary laboratories that mesh bench and computational work.
 Ultimately, I would like to work towards becoming a principal investigator in any of these environments.

 news